YU000jp/Logseq-column-Layout/README.md

 ## Test Function

-### multiple Embed files from other folder (non asset) : ファイルの複数選択
+### multiple Embed files from other folder (non asset)

-- do not duplicate files
+- do not duplicate files (⚠ Since it is direct links to files, it cannot be displayed on other computers.)

 ### dialog for automatic markdown link